 Physicians and physical therapists would likely use a differential diagnosis for frozen shoulder, which is a way to compare two or more conditions that may be mistaken for one another.
 For example, frozen shoulders share some symptoms as shoulder tendonitis, shoulder impingement, and other types of shoulder pain.

-One active range of motion test is the painful arc test, where you stand or sit and move your arms at your sides.
+One active range of motion tests is the painful arc test, where you stand or sit and move your arms at your sides.
 Then you gradually raise your arms up to your sides like you are making a snow angel.
 Pain between 60 degrees and 120 degrees is usually a positive sign of a frozen shoulder.

-Best frozen shoulder treatment
+Frozen shoulder treatment

 Injections